-Electric/Manual Ice Cream Maker: I have a wonderful manual ice cream maker courtesy of my mother.
+I have a wonderful manual ice cream maker courtesy of my mother.
 She used it for years and as they downsized kitchens it moved to my house.
-It still works great so I can’t really justify buying one that would go with my mixer even though I think it would be a fun gadget.
-Besides, J can easily help turn the crank every two minutes.
+It still works great so I can't really justify buying one that would go with my mixer even though I think it would be a fun gadget.
+Besides, my sous chef can work for his ice cream by turning the crank every two minutes.

 Until next time, happy eating.

 Vanilla is a favorite here at home.
 It goes with most everything! 😀